Blas de Lezo: Return to the Mediterranean

-In 1730 he returned to Spain and was promoted to chief of the Mediterranean Fleet; with this force he went to the Republic of Genoa to enforce the payment of two million pesos owed to Spain that had been retained in the Bank of San Jorge.
+In 1730 he returned to Spain and was promoted to chief of the Mediterranean Fleet; with this force he went to the Republic of Genoa to enforce the payment of two million pesos owed to Spain that had been retained in the Bank of Saint George.
 Deeming the honor of the Spanish flag to be at stake, de Lezo threatened the city with bombardment.

 In 1732, on board the Santiago, he and José Carrillo de Albornoz commanded the enormous expedition to Oran and Mers-el-Kébir with more than 300 ships and around 28,000 troops, comprising infantry, cavalry and artillery.
 In the Battle of Aïn-el-Turk they recaptured the cities lost to the Ottoman Empire in 1708.
 After the defeat, Bey Abu l-Hasan Ali I managed to reunite his troops and surrounded the city of Oran.
 De Lezo returned to its aid with six ships and 5,000 men and managed to drive off the Algerian pirate after a difficult fight.
 Dissatisfied with this, de Lezo took his 60-gun flagship into the corsair's refuge of Mostaganem Bay, a bastion defended by two forts and 4,000 Moors, inflicting heavy damage on the forts and town.
 In the following months he established a naval blockade, preventing the Algerians from receiving reinforcements from Istanbul and thereby gaining valuable time for the securing of Oran's defense, until an epidemic forced him to return to Cádiz.